 The space under the foreskin around the glans is naturally a bit wet.
 This is because it sweats and also because every time you pee with the foreskin forward, some pee creeps back there.
 Often, tiny bits of fluff and dirt from your clothes, get in at the opening and become trapped under the foreskin.
 All this soon makes it smell.
 Worse, if it is left unwashed, it can start an infection which will make it all very red and sore.
 When you are young it is not always easy to pull back your foreskin.
 For most boys, early on, it is sealed to the glans and tight but sooner or later this seal breaks apart and you have to start to take care of it in two ways.

 2. At least once, every day, you need to pull the foreskin right back as far as it will go and gently wash around the glans.
 Take care, this part and the inside of the foreskin is very sensitive.
-Soaps and gels and shampoos can make it sore.
+Soaps and gels and shampoos can make it sore, so must be washed off well afterwards.
 If it gets infected you need to see the doctor about it.
 Don't be worried or shy, doctors see this sort of thing all the time.
 He or she may give you some creams or tablets which might clear it up.
 Often, when it happens again, the doctor may say it will be better for you to be circumcised.

 The opening in the end of your foreskin has to stretch a lot before it is big enough to pass over your glans.
 You may find it is too tight and painful to pull back.
 When you are trying to do this it can split and bleed.
 The medical name for a foreskin that is too tight is phimosis.
 Sometimes the foreskin may just pull back over the glans and then become trapped in the groove behind the rim.
 If this happens and you find it won't go forward again, your penis will swell up and really hurt.
 You need to go quickly to the hospital emergency department.
 Doctors call this para-phimosis.
 Usually the doctor there will circumcise you to stop this painful problem ever happening to you again.